ipshipyard/p2p-forge/README.md

 # p2p-forge

-> An Authoritative DNS server for distributing DNS subdomains to libp2p peers.
+> An Authoritative DNS server and API for distributing DNS subdomains with CA-signed TLS certificates to libp2p peers.

 <a href="http://ipshipyard.com/"><img align="right" src="https://github.com/user-attachments/assets/39ed3504-bb71-47f6-9bf8-cb9a1698f272" /></a>
 This is the backend of [`AutoTLS` feature introduced in Kubo 0.32.0-rc1](https://github.com/ipfs/kubo/blob/master/docs/config.md#autotls).